kubeedge/kubeedge/docs/setup/kubeedge_install_source.md

 3. Compile Cloudcore

-   + Firstly, make sure `gcc` is already installed on your host.
-You can verify it via:
+   + Make sure a C compiler is installed on your host.
+The installation is tested with `gcc` and `clang`.

      ```shell
      gcc --version
      ```

    + Build cloudcore

      ```shell
      cd $GOPATH/src/github.com/kubeedge/kubeedge/